FiftyfiveTech/devops-assignment/README.md

       MYSQL_DATABASE: wordpress
       MYSQL_USER: wordpress
       MYSQL_PASSWORD: my-wordpress-password
+This Docker Compose file defines two services: wordpress and db.
+It specifies the image to use for the MySQL database, sets up environment variables, and maps port 8080 on your host to port 80 within the WordPress container.

-Step 6: Docker Compose Up start
+Step 6: Start Your Docker Compose Setup
+Now, let's use Docker Compose to start both containers (WordPress and the database): docker-compose up -d

+Step 7: Access Your WordPress Site
-Run this command to start everything: docker-compose up -d my WordPress is now up and running in your docker compose file
+Your WordPress site is now up and running.
+You can access it in your web browser by navigating to:
+YOUR_EC2_INSTANCE_PUBLIC_IP:8080
+Replace YOUR_EC2_INSTANCE_PUBLIC_IP with the public IP address of your AWS EC2 instance.

-Step 7: Stop Docker Compose Down
+Step 8: Stopping Docker Compose

-When you're done Docker compose, you can clean up your docker like this: use command docker-compose down
+When you're done with your WordPress site, you can stop the Docker Compose setup: docker-compose down
+This will stop and remove the containers while preserving your WordPress site data.